 The battery charger has a built-in safety timer.
-When the voltage on the battery reaches the pre-programmed float voltage, the battery charger will regulate the battery voltage and the charge current will decrease naturally.
-Once the battery charger detects that the battery has reached the float voltage, the four hour safety timer is started.
+When the voltage on the battery reaches the pre-programmed float voltage of 4.200V, the battery charger will regulate the battery voltage and the charge current will decrease naturally.
+Once the battery charger detects that the battery has reached 4.200V, the four hour safety timer is started.
 After the safety timer expires, charging of the battery will discontinue and no more current will be delivered.